wenet-e2e/wenet/README.md

 ## Discuss & Communication

-Except discussing on Github issues, we create a wechat group for better discuss and quick response.
+Except discussing on Github issues, we create a WeChat group for better discuss and quick response.
-Please scan the following QR code to join the chat group.
+Please scan the following QR code by WeChat to join the chat group.

 ![Wenet chat group](https://github.com/robin1001/qr/blob/master/wenet.jpeg)